Summary

 Arrangement

-Lively beats, syncopated rhythms, complex melodic lines, and common 4/4 time signatures define its rhythmic structures, creating a fusion of traditional and contemporary sounds that engage listeners with an energetic and culturally rich musical experience.
+Lively beats, syncopated rhythms, complex melodic lines (the chord progression in mbalax music typically follows a melodic flow centered around the I, IV, and V chords), and common 4/4 time signatures define its rhythmic structures, creating a fusion of traditional and contemporary sounds that engage listeners with an energetic and culturally rich musical experience.
+This time signatures are usually changed with a drum roll which signals the whole group and the music driven by the popular sabar drum.